ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 Recording
 ^^^^^^^^^
-Mechanical supports some level of recording, which will print APIs that actions in the User Interface run.
+Mechanical supports some level of recording, which prints APIs that many actions in the User Interface run.
 Examples of these actions are assigning selections to scoping, changing values in the details view, and renaming an object in the **Outline**.
 For the animated example shown here, a **Fixed Support** and a **Pressure** were added to the **Outline**.